AP Exclusive: Feds plan to move Epstein warden to prison job

-The agency is planning to move Lamine N’Diaye to the role at FCI Fort Dix, a low-security prison in Burlington County, New Jersey, the people said.
+The federal Bureau of Prisons is planning to move Lamine N’Diaye to the role at FCI Fort Dix, a low-security prison in Burlington County, New Jersey, the people said.
 The move comes months after Attorney General William Barr ordered N’Diaye be reassigned to a desk post at the Bureau of Prisons’ regional office in Pennsylvania after Epstein’s death as the FBI and the Justice Department’s inspector general investigated.

 One of the people said the agency planned to move N’Diaye into the new role on Feb.
 2. The people spoke to the AP on condition of anonymity to discuss an internal personnel matter.